antoine-pfi/antoine-pfi/README.md

 - 📫 How to reach me: **adpfiste@ai2.upv.es (professional email)**

+- 🐍​ I primarily work in Python and have a strong, advanced-level expertise.
+I have a deep knowledge of OpenCV, and basic knowledge of Pandas, PyTorch

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/www.linkedin.com/in/antoine-pfister" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="www.linkedin.com/in/antoine-pfister" height="30" width="40" /></a>